Coming January 2019!

 Broderick earns the sobriquet, Iron, for his ability to win under the direst of circumstances, however his sentence to the royal gallows, for daring to love the princess, reminds him he’s still a slave.
 A last-ditch rescue by the slave army he commands pits him against the full military might of the kingdom, and the only way to escape royal vengeance is to direct it elsewhere.
 Using his strategic genius, he goads the king into battle with a rival nation.
 Broderick soon learns, though, that the princess carries his child, marked for death by the king.
 Now, to save the royal destiny of a slave’s get, Iron Broderick orchestrates the final conflict where he has ultimate control…the battlefield.

 A thin layer of snow dusted the dark alley as Kibwe and his young charge, Herminius, made their way home.
-The flickering light from their torches turned the white dust covering their grimy world into a twinkling wonderland.
+The dusting and the flickering light from their torches turned their grimy world into a twinkling wonderland.
 It wasn’t thick enough to turn the world white, but it still numbed their fingers and toes and dampened their hair.
 Of the three things man needed for survival—food, shelter, and clothing—the former was usually crusty bread and thin wine, the middling was a drafty, small three-room flat, and the latter consisted of threadbare rags.
 Luckily, they possessed all three.

 They passed a door, and Herminius stopped.
 “What’s that?”

 “What’s what?”
 Kibwe looked up at the sign.
-Erect Stallion Whorehouse.
+Erect Stallion.
 “It’s a boarding school for lost women,” he snapped.
 “You’re too young to go in there.
 Keep walking.”
 For a copper, the redheaded boy toted Kibwe’s bucket during his weekly trips to the coaler.
 The old man didn’t need the help, but it kept the kid out of the back alleys and away from the gangs.